SagarSharma4244/MERN/README.md

 2. When you want to know what component is working.

 **Disadvantages**
-They often become legacy documentation and poeple forget to keep them updated.
+They often become legacy documentation and people forget to keep them updated.

 ## Which LIFE CYCLE EVENTS is the most common from your perspective?
 1. ComponentWillMount and ComponentDidMount